solarwinds/joboe/README.md

 # Dependencies:

 * See 'dependencies' maven module.
-We want all 3rd party dependencies to be under the com.tracelytics namespace to avoid version conflicts.
+We want all 3rd party dependencies to be under the com.solarwinds namespace to avoid version conflicts.

 # Install instructions: